-Thanks to the pandemic, which forced Hollywood to halt production and postpone premieres, this year’s movie release schedule has been unusual, to say the least — and many films on this list were completed (and even seen and reviewed by critics) well before their U.S. debuts.
-Some features on this list
+After COVID-19 forced Hollywood to halt production and postpone premieres, this year’s movie release schedule has been unusual, to say the least — and many films on this list were completed (and seen and reviewed by critics) well before their U.S. debuts.
+One feature included below,

-are eligible for awards contention in the 2020 cycle, like , even though both weren’t released in the U.S. until early 2021.
-Most of these movies were supposed to hit theaters last year, like Judas and the Black Messiah Barb and Star Go To Vista Del Mar and My Salinger Year, but the COVID-19 pandemic delayed their release.
-Other films, like The Human Voice, were shot (safely) in the midst of the pandemic after the production hiatus.
+, Judas and the Black Messiah was even eligible for awards contention in the 2020 cycle, even though it wasn’t released in the U.S. until February 2021.
+Several others, like Zola and Limbo, were supposed to hit theaters last year, but saw their release dates delayed amid COVID-19.
+Still more, like The Human Voice, were shot (safely) in the midst of the pandemic after the production hiatus.

 After last year’s disastrous series of events, these movies are well worth the wait.
 Below, see the